Project-X-Mods/coffeelinux/README.md

 ==================================================

-Key Features: Arch-Based, BTRFS installation, Choice Desktop Environment, Pipewire, VAAPI on Chrome (with game streaming in mind), FirewallD, and SystemD-Boot.
+Key Features: Arch-Based, BTRFS installation, SteamOS/KDE Desktop Environment, Pipewire, VAAPI on Edge (with game streaming in mind), FirewallD, and SystemD-Boot.

 A script/command designed to install a unique Coffee-Linux Experience via Arch easily, and semi painlessly.
-(premade Stadia app is located in /opt folder.
-Place the stadia app file in ~/.local/share/applications/ folder. and reboot after launching chrome and it fails once.
-Enjoy.)

 This Installer will create a Coffee-Linux install on the fly.
 Requires internet.